randomlifedata/Election-2015-BBC-scraper/README.md

 3. conversion/election-json-csv.py - this file converts the JSON output to CSV

-The output (if you don't want to run the code yourself) is in the folder named 'data'
+The JSON output (if you don't want to run the code yourself) is in the folder named 'data' The output has been converted to CSV in the folder named 'output'

 Scrapy spiders
 ==============